fsmaiorano/dotnet-pokemon/README.md

 3. Go to Infrastructure folder and run the command `dotnet ef database update` to create the database
 4. Open the browser and go to `http://localhost:port/swagger/index.html` to see the swagger documentation
 5. Use the endpoints to get pokemons from [PokeApi](https://pokeapi.co/) and save in a database
-6. Create a firestore database, download the credentials file and put in the root folder with the name `firebase.json`

 ### Seed
 1. Execute Seed endpoint to get pokemons from [PokeApi](https://pokeapi.co/) and save in a database
-2. Execute SeedFirebase endpoint to get pokemons from database and save in a firestore database

 ## Endpoints
 - See client.http file in the root folder